Updated August 1, 2023

 Put the value in the formula.

 - Break-even Points in Units = 1,500 /(30-20)

 - Break-even Points in Units = 150 Units

-So, the company needs to sell 150 units of mugs to make the profit.
+So, the company needs to sell 150 units of mugs to make a profit.

 Significance and Uses of Variable Costing Formula

-There are many uses of variable costing formula they are as follows:-
+There are many uses for variable costing formulas they are as follows:-